 Director: Vincenzo Coppola, MD

-The GEMMC director and staff are interested in helping investigators with minimal experience who want to start using mouse models to complement and strengthen their in vivo studies or grant proposals.
+The GEMMC team has extensive experience in generating and maintaining genetically engineered mouse lines and is available to assist investigators with minimal experience who want to start using mouse models to complement and strengthen their in vitro studies or grant proposals.